inariksit/NLP_course/2015/Tutorial5/README.md

 ## Q1, Q3-Q6.

 If you have questions that I didn't answer in the individual feedback, do ask me!
-If I cannot answer you, I'll try at least to direct you to someone who doesn't know.
+If I cannot answer you, I'll try at least to direct you to someone who knows more.

 ## Q2.
 Parsing: a summary